incisrdg/BB510-610_fall_2025/README.md

 ## 👀 Here is an overview of the next 14 weeks:

- Week 1: Course overview, the protein folding problem and the history of structural biology.
+ Week 1: Course overview, the protein folding and the history of structural biology.

  Week 2: Structure determination methods (X-ray, NMR, Cryo-EM), what the structural data look like, structural databases (PDB, PDBe-KB, UniProt).